-Scaling up an electronics product to production is a difficult process with many perils and risks.
+Scaling up PCBA mass production is a difficult process with many perils and risks.
 To minimize these potential problems, we have compiled a list of some tips that will help prepare you for production.

 Production is all about Supply Chain Management